Skip to main content

 Before starting:

-• WildFly's management interface (port 9990) must be accessible from the host running the JMX Scraper
+• WildFly's management interface (port 9990) must be reachable from the host running the JMX Scraper.

-• A management user is required for remote JMX access
+• A management-realm user is required for remote JMX access - unauthenticated access is not supported.

-• The JMX Scraper needs jboss-client.jar on its classpath (copied from WildFly)
+• The JMX Scraper needs jboss-client.jar on its classpath, copied from the matching WildFly version.

 What You'll Monitor